-The items in the Authority's Balance Sheet at 31 March 2019 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:
+The items in the Authority's Balance Sheet at 31 March 2020 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:

 Item Uncertainties Effect if Actual Results Differ from Assumptions Property, Plant and Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
 The current economic climate makes it uncertain that the Council will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful lives assigned to assets.
 If the useful life of assets are reduced, depreciation increases and the carrying amount of the assets falls.
-It is estimated that the annual depreciation charge for PPE would increase by £296k if the life of all the depreciated assets reduced by one year Pensions Liability Bad Debt Provisions Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
-A firm of consulting actuaries is engaged to provide the Council with expert advice about As at 31 March 2019 the Council had sundry debtor balances of £279k.
-Provisions for bad debts are made according to the age of the The effects on the net pension liability of changes in individual assumptions can be measured.
-For instance, a 0.1% increase in the discount rate would result in a decrease in the pension liability of £3,105k.
-Further sensitivity analysis can be seen in the defined If recoverability of these balances were to fall the amount set aside as a provision for bad debts would debt and past experience and a provision of £31k is in place in respect of these balances. have to increase.
-For example, if recoverability of all ages of debt fell by 10% an additional £11k would have to be set aside.
-Provision for Business Rates Appeals The Council has made a provision against the potential cost of business rates appeals arising from the 2010 rating list based on indicative information from Analyse Local informed by data from the Valuation Office.
-In addition, a provision has been made for appeals against the 2017 rating list.
-There was insufficient appeal data to inform the provision calculation so the Council has provided for appeals based on 4.7% of the net rate debit in line with the Government assumption when setting the rate multiplier for 2017/18.
-Should the success rate of appeals increase the provision would need to increase accordingly.
-A 10% increase in the cost of successful appeals would increase Councils share of the provision required by £130k.
-The provision only covers appeals lodged to date.
-It is not possible to quantify appeals that have not yet been lodged with the Valuation Office so there is a risk that national and local appeals may have a future impact on the accounts.
+It is estimated that the annual depreciation charge for PPE would increase by £543k if the life of all the depreciated assets reduced by one year.
+The majority of the change (£440k) is on vehicles, plant and equipment (VPE) where the assets already have a short life and an one year reduction is significant.
+Past experience is that VPE outlives the useful life.
+Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+A firm of consulting actuaries is engaged to provide the Council with expert advice about the assumptions to be applied.
+The effects on the net pension liability of changes in individual assumptions can be measured.
+For instance, a 0.1% increase in the discount rate would result in a decrease in the pension liability of £2,109k.
+Further sensitivity analysis can be seen in the defined benefit pension scheme note.